-- 1) By implementing a plan that provides for the attraction of users to redevelop vacant land within the RPA. - 2) By constructing public improvements which may include (if necessary): - i.
+- 1) By implementing a plan that provides for the attraction of users to redevelop land within the RPA. - 2) By constructing public improvements which may include (if necessary): - i.
 Street and sidewalk improvements (including new street construction and widening of current streets) - ii.
 Utility improvements (including, but not limited to, water, stormwater management, and sanitary sewer projects consisting of construction and rehabilitation) - iii.
 Signalization, traffic control and lighting - iv.
 Off-street parking (if applicable) - v.
 Urban design components - vi.
-Landscaping and beautification - 3) By entering into Redevelopment Agreements with developers for qualified redevelopment projects, including (but not limited to) the provision of interest rate subsidy as allowed under the Act. - 4) By providing for environmental remediation, if needed, site assembly, site preparation, clearance, and demolition, including grading and excavation. - 5) Exploration and review of job training programs in coordination with any Village, federal, state, and county programs.
+Landscaping and beautification - 3) By entering into Redevelopment Agreements with developers for qualified redevelopment projects. - 4) By providing for environmental remediation, if needed, site assembly, site preparation, clearance, and demolition, including grading and excavation. - 5) Exploration and review of job training programs in coordination with any Village, federal, state, and county programs.